ACRLab/TREBLE/README.md

 - A folder containing the CSV files of your controls
 - A folder containing the CSV files of your experimentals

 You should never need to modify any code, only some names of files and paths.
-Simply run each block in TREBLE_CE.Rmd one at a time, fill in any file paths or names it asks you for, and update the name of a file anywhere you see ###&&&Change_path&&&###
+Simply run each block in TREBLE_CE.Rmd one at a time, fill in any file paths or names it asks you for, and update the name of a file anywhere you see ###&&&Change_path&&&###.
+You will NEVER need to modify treble_functions_220321.R